SMLC-NYSBC/TARDIS/README.md

-                        during filtering for each spline, we determine the vector in which filament end is facing and we connect all filament that faces the same direction and are within the given connection distance in angstrom.
+                        during filtering for each spline, we determine the vector in which filament end is facing and we connect all filament that faces the same direction and are within the given connection distance in Angstrom.
                         Default: 2500
   -cr, --connect_cylinder [int]
                         Filtering parameter for microtubules.
-To reduce false positive from connecting filaments, we reduce the searching are to cylinder radius given in angstrom.
-For each spline we determine vector in which filament end is facing and we search for a filament that faces the same direction and their end can be found within a cylinder.
+To reduce false positive from connecting filaments, we reduce the searching area to the cylinder radius is given in Angstrom.
+For each spline we determine vector in which the filament end is facing and we search for a filament that faces the same direction and their end can be found within a cylinder.
                         Default: 250